danthedaniel/blueprintjs-rails-example/README.md

 All of your connections to/from the server will be taking place through AJAX requests once you're past the initial app download.
-I think this is a nice division of responsibilities, treating the front-end as a completely separate entity from the actual Rails site.
+I think this is a nice division of responsibilities.
+It treats the front-end as a completely separate entity from the actual Rails site.
+I recommend using fetch for AJAX requests.

+During deployment you'll also need to take care to run `npm install`.
+If you're using capistrano, there is an npm plugin that can do this.